What Does Protein Do in the Body? The Benefits & Functions of Protein

 In fact, they studied this in men who regularly work out over the course of a year.
 They found that there were no harmful effects (13).

-I don't think you'll find much benefit eating more than 1 gram of protein per pound of bodyweight.
+I don't think you'll find much benefit in eating more than 1 gram of protein per pound of bodyweight.
 At least studies show it's safe to do so if you choose to.

 Best Ways to Get More Protein